WOOD6563/Termux-Desktop-Baalchaal/README.md

 # Termux-Desktop
 Easily set up a full Linux desktop environment on Android using Termux with hardware acceleration and audio support.
-Supports both Native and PRoot configurations.
+PRoot Debian/Ubuntu for full package compatibility

 ---